 Why is this provision important to know about?

-These limitations typically cap benefits that will be paid out, generally at 12 to 24 months.
-After this mark has been reached, no additional benefits will be issued even if your symptoms continue and you cannot return to work.
-In other words, a policy you thought would last for the maximum benefit period can end up being good for as little as a year.
+These limitations typically cap disability benefits that will be paid out, generally at 12 to 24 months.
+After this mark has been reached, no additional disability benefits will be issued even if your symptoms continue and you cannot return to work.
+In other words, a disability insurance policy you thought would last for the maximum benefit period can end up being good for as little as a year.

 When invoking these limitations, the insurance company is not denying that a claimant has an illness or even that it prevents a policyholder from working.
 Rather, the insurance company is seeking to take advantage of the limits of medical science and/or lack of agreement in the medical community regarding finding and establishing guidelines regarding conditions like the examples listed above.
 They then use the subjective condition provision to cast doubt on a claim and complicate the claim procedure.
 Often, they will use multiple in-house physicians to contradict a claimant’s own physician and medical records.